Hong Kong Airlines: Community engagement

 In 2015, Hong Kong Airlines was selected as the Official Carrier for the Hong Kong Paralympic Committee and the Sports Association for the Physically Disabled.
 The airline has joined the Caritas Fund Raising Bazaar for six consecutive years from 2009 and sponsored Hong Kong events marking the "World Diabetes Day 2012".
-The airline also has a number of student sponsorship and aviation education programmes, including its "Triumph Sky High" Junior Programme, "Embrace the World" Student Sponsorship Programme and "School Sharing Workshops".
+The airline also has many student sponsorship and aviation education programmes, including its "Triumph Sky High" Junior Programme, "Embrace the World" Student Sponsorship Programme and "School Sharing Workshops".

 Loyalty programme

 A frequent flyer program, the Fortune Wings Club, is operated by Hong Kong Airlines and its sister airlines Grand China Air, Grand China Express, Hainan Airlines and Lucky Air.
 Membership benefits include air ticket redemption and upgrade; dedicated First or Business Class check-in counters, Club Autus and Club Bauhinia lounge access, bonus mileage and extra baggage allowance.

 Cabin services

 Business class

-Business class on long haul flights has 180-degree flat beds and direct aisle access.
+Business class on A330 which operate for long-haul and selected regional flights (Bangkok, Beijing, Osaka, Shanghai, Tokyo; and Fukuoka, Sapporo, Taipei seasonal) has 180-degree flat beds and direct aisle access.
 Passengers may use two business lounges: Club Autus and Club Bauhinia.
 They can also earn Fortune Wing Points, depending on their fare class.